Overstaying Your Visa

-The Australian laws regarding Overstaying Your visas are outlined in the Migration Act 1958 (Cth) and the Migration Regulations 1994 (Cth).
-When you apply for a visa to come to Australia, you agree to comply with all of the conditions of that visa, including the requirement that you leave Australia before your visa expires.
-If you remain in Australia after your visa has expired you will be considered an unlawful non-citizen.
-An unlawful non-citizen can be detained and then deported from Australia and the Australian government can recover the costs of doing so from them.
+The laws regarding overstaying Australian visas are outlined in the Migration Act 1958 and the Migration Regulations 1994.
+When a person applies for a visa to come to Australia, they agree to comply with all of the conditions of that visa, including the requirement that they leave Australia before the visa expires.
+If the person remains in Australia after their visa has expired, they will be an unlawful non-citizen.
+An unlawful non-citizen can be detained and then deported from Australia and the Australian government can recover the associated costs from them.

-If you are in Australia and your visa will be expiring soon you should resolve your immigration status before your current visa expires.
-You may be able to extend your current visa, apply for a bridging visa or apply for a different class of visa, depending upon the reasons why you want to extend your stay in Australia.
+If a person is in Australia and their visa will be expiring soon, they should resolve their immigration status before their current visa expires.
+They may be able to extend their current visa, apply for a bridging visa or apply for a different class of visa, depending upon the reasons why they want to extend their stay in Australia.

-You may be able to apply to remain in Australia because of your relationship with an Australian citizen or permanent resident if your visa has been expired for less than 28 days and provided you can meet certain other criteria.
-It may be in your interests to seek legal advice on this.
-If you are willing to sort out your visa status you will be referred to the Community Status Resolution Service who can help you with your immigration matters.
-If you contact them within 28 days of your visa expiring, you may have the option of extending your visa or applying for a bridging visa while your application for a further visa is considered.
+If a person is willing to sort out their visa status, they will be referred to Status Resolution Service who can help them with their immigration matters.
+If a person contacts them within 28 days of their visa expiring, they may have the option of extending the visa or applying for a bridging visa while the application for a further visa is considered.

-If you remain in Australia illegally for more than 28 days after your visa has expired, any future application for an Australian visa will be subject to an exclusion period.
-That means that you will be unable to be granted a visa to travel to or to stay in Australia for a minimum of three years.
-This period will apply even if you left Australia voluntarily.
-Further, even after this three year periodhas finished, you will not be able to get another visa unless you repay any debts you owe to the Commonwealth Government.
-This will include the costs of detaining you and removing you from the country if you have not already paid them.
-However, even if you have overstayed your visa by more than 28 days you may still have other options available to you.
-You should seek legal advice as to your options.
+If a person remains in Australia illegally for more than 28 days after their visa has expired, any future application for an Australian visa will be subject to an exclusion period.
+That means that they will be unable to be granted a visa to travel to or to stay in Australia for a minimum of three years.
+The three-year period will apply even if they left Australia voluntarily.